This image might be comical to some, but plastic pollution is no laughing matter.

 Due to its size and color, animals confuse the plastic for food, causing malnutrition; it poses entanglement risks and threatens their overall behavior, health, and existence.

 Once plastic enters the marine food web, there is a possibility that it will contaminate the human food chain as well.

 Efforts to clean and eradicate ocean plastic have also caused significant financial burdens.

 Through a process called bio-accumulation, chemicals in plastics will enter the body of the animal feeding on the plastic.

-As the feeder becomes prey, the chemicals will pass to the predator – making their way up the food web that includes humans.
+As the feeder becomes the prey, the chemicals will pass to the predator – making their way up the food chain, including humans.

 These chemicals that affected the plastic feeders could then be present within the human as well.